radiantearth/stac-spec/item-spec/item-spec.md

 required fields is a valid STAC Item.

 - Examples:
-  - See the [minimal example](examples/sample.json), as well as a [more fleshed example](examples/sample-full.json) that contains a number of current best practices.
-There are more real world inspired samples in the [examples/](examples/) folder.
+  - See the [minimal example](../examples/simple-item.json), as well as a [more fleshed example](../examples/full-item.json) that contains a number of current best practices.
-  - Real world [implementations](https://stacspec.org/#examples) are also available.
+  - Real world [implementations](https://stacindex.org/catalogs) are also available.
 - [JSON Schema](json-schema/item.json)

 ## Item fields